 - A creditor may pursue priority litigation versus other lien holders including secured creditors, taxing authorities and landlords.

 - A creditor may obtain a court order granting relief from an automatic stay to allow a creditor to pursue its rights and remedies under applicable state law.

 - A creditor may file an “adversary proceeding” to have a debt declared non-dischargeable in bankruptcy.

 While bankruptcy laws may be quite compassionate towards individuals who have fallen on hard times, they can be harsh on creditors who are forced to absorb a loss that helps finance the debtor’s fresh start.
 However, if you’ve received a notice of bankruptcy from someone who owes you money, don’t assume that you have no rights.
 At Thomas R. Merry Co., L.P.A. we help creditors assert their rights against debtors in bankruptcy.
 We know the Bankruptcy Code and can advise you on the steps to take to improve your chances of being repaid.
 We are available to assist you in cases related to:

 What an “automatic stay” means to a creditor

 An automatic stay is an injunction that immediately prohibits creditors from seeking repayment of debts from the debtor.
 It doesn’t mean you’re out of luck, but it does mean any efforts to recover what you are owed must be initially directed towards the Bankruptcy Court.
-Thomas R. Merry Co., L.P.A. assists creditors in reviewing a debtor’s bankruptcy schedules and financial affairs to see precisely where opportunities exist for the creditor to advance his claim in the Bankruptcy Court, or to seek an order granting relief from the automatic stay to exercise rights under Ohio law.
+Thomas R. Merry Co., L.P.A. assists creditors in reviewing a debtor’s bankruptcy schedules and financial affairs to see precisely where opportunities exist for the creditor to advance his/her claim in the Bankruptcy Court, or to seek an order granting relief from the automatic stay to exercise rights under Ohio law.
 We are aggressive and can take the stress off our clients’ shoulders.